HappyRay/testscribe/README.md

 You can find demos [here](https://happyray.github.io/testscribe/demo.html).
 Feel free to download the demo project and try for yourself.

+# Frequently asked questions
+Have questions before diving into details?
+You may find answers at the [FAQ page](https://happyray.github.io/testscribe/faq.html)

 # Documentation
 It's capable of handling class instances, exceptions, class methods, mocking inputs, patching dependencies...